mako-taco/wan/README.md

 a sprite-sheet.

-Wan is a two part library, containing a single file for the client, and a node module for the server, available currently as a piece of Koa middleware.
+Wan is a two part library, containing a single file for the client, and a node module for the server, available currently as a piece of Koa or Express middleware.

 ##Installing
 Wan is available for node.js via npm